 Moving is a big life event that has a different impact on everyone.
 For kids, it can be an unsettling experience that disrupts what they know and changes their daily lives in a big way.

-As a parent, you’ll have plenty of things on your plate during a move, but your kids getting upset about it can add a whole other layer of stress to the process.
+As a parent, you’ll have plenty of things on your plate during a move.
+The anxiety and frustration your kids may feel can add a whole other layer of stress to the process.
 Instead of brushing off their fears, there are some easy ways to ease their anxiety and actually get them excited about the prospect of a new home.

-When you’ve made the decision to move, call a family meeting and bring them up to speed on what’s going on at least a month before the move.
+When you’ve made the decision to move, call a family meeting and bring everyone up to speed on what’s going on at least a month before the move (the more lead time, the better).
 They will need time to process the big change, so let them know what will be changing and just as importantly, what will be staying the same.